Does jail time await Pentagon files leaker?

 Henry Kyle Frese, for example, was sentenced to 30 months in prison, while Chelsea Manning was originally sentenced to 35 years, of which she served seven.

-Earlier, in 1973, Pentagon Papers leaker Daniel Ellsberg faced a possible sentence of 115 years in prison for violations of the Espionage Act and theft and conspiracy stemming from his release of a top-secret Pentagon study on the Vietnam War.
+Earlier, in 1973, Pentagon Papers leaker Daniel Ellsberg faced a possible sentence of 115 years in prison for violations of the Espionage Act and theft and conspiracy charges stemming from his release of a top-secret Pentagon study on the Vietnam War.

 Can people get in trouble for sharing the documents?